-To strip away the chaff and expose the best stand mixers of 2019, we researched over 25 of the top models on the market.
+To strip away the chaff and expose the best stand mixers, we researched over 25 of the top models on the market.
 We analyzed the manufacturers' marketing claims, product features, and specifications.
 With a comprehensive understanding of the market, we tempered the manufacturers' descriptions with individual consumer reviews.
 By these means, we narrowed the field down to 11 models that cover a wide range of styles for in-house, comparative testing.
-Our testing method divides stand mixer functions into four parts, or metrics, that are weighted by their contribution to the product's overall quality and performance.
+Our testing method divides mixer functions into four parts, or metrics, that are weighted by their contribution to the product's overall quality and performance.
 These metrics and their percent contribution of the total product score are: mixing (30%), ease of use (30%), whipping (25%), and kneading (15%).
 For a detailed description of how the products reviewed fared in each of these evaluations, check out our Stand Mixer Review.

-For many, ingredient mixing is the primary reason that a stand mixer will be granted precious counter space in their kitchen.
+For many, ingredient mixing is the primary reason that a mixer will be granted precious counter space in their kitchen.
 Mixing is demanding on human muscles because it requires a continual, forceful, circular motion much like an exercise.
 For these same reasons, mixing is hard on the gears, motors, and attachments of the machine assuming the work.
 Due to the demands placed on the machine and the wide breadth of tasks falling under our definition of mixing, we weight this task among the highest of our metrics.

 To test these machines' ability to mix, we isolated steps in a number of recipes, each demanding in their own way.
 We began with cowboy cookies.
 What makes this recipe so exacting is that the cookie dough this inundated with dense ingredients such as chocolate chips, oats, nuts, and coconut flakes that stiffen the mixture.
 The fastidious baker wants an even distribution of goodies throughout the dough or batter.
 This requires a balance of force and slow speed as one doesn't want to beat up the ingredients in the process.